-Cryptosporidium is a microbial parasite which is found in surface water throughout the U.S. Monitoring of our source water indicated the presence of cryptosporidium in 3 out 3 samples tested.
+Cryptosporidium is a microbial parasite which is found in surface water throughout the U.S. Monitoring of our source water did not indicate the presence of cryptosporidium.

 While the most commonly used filtration methods cannot guarantee 100 percent removal, the treatment techniques employed at our water treatment facility minimizes the probability of Cryptosporidium oocyst in your drinking water.
 Symptoms of infection include nausea, diarrhea, and abdominal cramps.
 Most healthy individuals are able to overcome the disease within a few weeks.
 However, immuno-compromised people have more difficulty and are at greater risk of developing severe, life threatening illness.
 Immuno-compromised individuals are encouraged to consult their doctor regarding appropriate precautions to take to prevent infection.
-For more information on Cryptosporidium, contact the Safe Water Hotline (800-426-4791).
+For more information on Cryptosporidium, contact the

+Safe Water Hotline (800-426-4791).